|Professional Flowcharting||Home | Samples | Overview | Download Trial | Tutorial | Purchase | Upgrade | Support | Search|

 This structure is called a decision, "If Then..
 Else" or a conditional.
 A question is asked in the decision shape.
 Depending on the answer the control follows either of two paths.
 In the chart above, if the temperature is going to be less than freezing (32 degrees Fahrenheit) the tomatoes should be covered.
 Most RFFlow stencils include the words "Yes" and "No" so you can just drag them onto your chart.
 "True" and "False" are also included in most of the flowcharting stencils.

 To download this chart, click flowchart_structure_loop.flo.

 This structure allows you to repeat a task over and over.
-The red chart above on the left does the task and repeats doing the task until the condition is true.
-The green chart on the right checks the condition first and does the task while the condition is true.
-It is not important that you remember whether the loop is a "Do While" or "Repeat Until" loop, only that you can check the condition at the start of the loop or at the end.
+The red chart above on the left does the task and repeats doing the task until the condition is false.
+It always does the task at least once.
+The green chart on the right checks the condition first and continues doing the task while the condition is true.
+In the green chart the task may not be done at all.
 You can also have the conditions reversed and your loop is still a structured design loop.
-A slight variation of the above is the "For each...do the following" loop shown below.

 To download this chart, click flowchart_structure_for_loop.flo.